SilentJMA/Tradebyte-CSV-To-XML-with-Python/README.md

-# CSV to XML Data Transformation
+# Tradebyte Panda CSV to XML Data Transformation

 This Python script is designed to transform CSV data into an XML format based on a specific XML schema.
 It reads data from a source CSV file and generates an XML file structured according to the format of the destination XML object.